Aleksandra Hill

 Writer & Editor of Speculative Fiction

-Aleksandra Hill is a Polish-Canadian writer of stories, including fantasy, sci-fi, and horror.
+Aleksandra (Ola) Hill is a queer Polish-Canadian writer of stories, including fantasy, sci-fi, and horror.
 She won the Grand Prize in the 2019 Writer’s Digest Popular Fiction Awards for her short story, “A Life Measured in Moons.”
-Her work has been published by, or is forthcoming in, Analog, Writer’s Digest, Uncharted, and others.
-An alumna of Odyssey Writing Workshop, Aleksandra is pursuing an MFA in fiction and non-fiction at the New School.
-She is also the founder and editor-in-chief of khōréō, a new magazine of speculative fiction by immigrant and diaspora writers.
+Her work has been published in LeVar Burton Reads, Analog, Writer’s Digest, Uncharted Magazine, and others.
+Ola is an alumna of Odyssey Writing Workshop and The New School’s creative writing MFA in fiction & creative non-fiction.
+She is also the founder and publisher of the IGNYTE-winning and Hugo-nominated khōréō, a magazine of speculative fiction by immigrant and diaspora writers.
+She is represented by Eric Showers of Howard Morhaim Literary Agency.

 Awards & Honours